 - Elder abuse.

-- The petitioner’s record of convictions.
+- Your record of convictions.

-7. When can a sealed arrest record be legally used in California?
+7. When can sealed records be seen?

 Although sealing a record effectively destroys it for most purposes, it does not entirely cease to exist.

-Additionally, a criminal justice agency may, in the regular course of its duties, access and disclose the arrest to other law enforcement agencies to the same extent as if it had not been sealed.13
+Additionally, a criminal justice agency may, in the regular course of its duties, access and disclose your arrest to other law enforcement agencies to the same extent as if it had not been sealed.13

-Sealing also does not relieve the petitioner from:
+Sealing also does not relieve you from:

 - Any existing duty to register as a sex offender pursuant to California Penal Code 290 PC;